demcp/awesome-web3-mcp-servers/README.md

 - [lmcmz/flow-mcp-server](https://github.com/lmcmz/flow-mcp-server) - An Model Context Protocol (MCP) server for interacting with the Flow blockchain.
 - [nearai/near-mcp](https://github.com/nearai/near-mcp) - An MCP server for the NEAR blockchain.
 - [qvkare/linea-mcp](https://github.com/qvkare/linea-mcp) - An Model Context Protocol (MCP) server that provides on-chain tools for AI applications to interact with the Linea blockchain.
+- [Codex-Data/codex-mcp](https://github.com/Codex-Data/codex-mcp) - An MCP server that provides enriched blockchain data from Codex.
+This server can be used with any MCP-compatible client like Claude Desktop.
+- [mcpdotdirect/starknet-mcp-server](https://github.com/mcpdotdirect/starknet-mcp-server) - A comprehensive Model Context Protocol (MCP) server for the Starknet blockchain.
+This server provides AI agents with the ability to interact with Starknet networks, query blockchain data, manage wallets, and interact with smart contracts.
+- [RomThpt/mcp-xrpl](https://github.com/RomThpt/mcp-xrpl) - A comprehensive Model Context Protocol (MCP) server that provides blockchain services for the XRP Ledger ecosystem.

 ### 💰 <a name="trading"></a>Trading